PumpkinPirate/flattery/README.txt

 group containing your flattened model to enter the group.
 Then select the Reunite Edges tool.
 From here you can change how your model is unfolded.
 Click on the faces you want to move to select them.
-While you hover over edges, their partners will be hilighted in red.
+While you hover over edges, their partners will be highlighted in red.
 Click on one, and all the selected faces will be picked up and moved so that the selected edge and its partner are reunited.